How To Reduce Waste 🏪

 Furthermore, Mr Waster also advises that “Running a business is a steep learning curve.
 When we launched Waster, there were several areas of business where I had no real prior knowledge.
 Things like getting the required insurance, learning about GST, accounting, Google AdWords (which takes a while to get hits), and getting your website to appear on the first page of Google search results.
 Then there’s balancing your work and family life.
 These are all things you need to learn quickly.
 Keep talking to people, read as much as possible, and learn as quickly as you can”.

 Is Reducing Plastic The First Step On How To Reduce Waste As A Whole?

 We have covered how recycling and current waste management methods are nowhere near sufficient.
 They are not enough to tackle the plastic pollution epidemic.
 Basically, these are the answers why we are having a hard time implementing ways on how to reduce waste.

 This is due to numerous reasons:

-A believe that it all gets recycled – when nothing could be further from the truth.
+- A belief that it all gets recycled – when nothing could be further from the truth.

-Let be honest – it will be extremely difficult to phase out plastic.
-The UK government has recently announced a plan to end one off avoidable plastics by 2042.
+Let’s be honest, it will be extremely difficult to plan ways on how to reduce plastic product waste.
+The UK government announced a plan to end one-off avoidable plastics by 2042.
 This would cover crazy items such as plastic drinking straws.

 You can see our blog on the damage caused by drinking straws here.